futurice/pepperoni-app-kit/docs/ARCHITECTURE.md

 #### Anatomy of a Module

-At its simplest, a module contains three logical part: State, View(s) and Container(s).
+At its simplest, a module contains three logical part: **State**, **View(s)** and **Container(s)**.
 All of these are optional, i.e. a component may or may not a have a View.
 If a module consists only of a View, though, do consider making it a component instead.

 ##### State

 The **State** encapsulates... err... well, the state of the application, and any actions that can modify that state.
 State can be data, for example fetched from a server or created by the user in-app, or it may be something transient, such as whether the user is logged into the application, or whether a particular UI element should be displayed or not.

-The State part of the module is a "Redux Duck" - a file that contains a Reducer, Action Creators and the initial state of the application.
+The State part of the module is a [Redux Duck](https://github.com/erikras/ducks-modular-redux) - a file that contains a Reducer, Action Creators and the initial state of the application.

 Let's take a simple example of an application that displays a number, which the user can increment by pressing a *plus* button, and decrement using a *minus* button.